jimmitchell/jimmitchell.github.io/content/posts/2024/11/laying-the-groundwork.md

 Next up is a simple site for that domain and figuring out where to host it. ~~I'm leaning towards a simple, one page Github Pages site.~~ ~~I'm thinking a one-pager on Micro.blog may be my best option since Github pages requires the repo to be public, which I'm not ready for, and since I already am using Micro.blog for my personal site, it just makes sense.~~ ✅ Github pages it is...

 Then, a new icon is needed.
 I have an idea of what I want it to look like, with an homage to the original.
 I'll iterate on it a bit.
 A good icon is crucial to success.
-If you're an icon artist, reach out to me on [Mastodon](https://social.lol/@jim) or [Email](mailto:hello@jimmitchell.dev) to discuss a new icon.
+If you're an icon artist, reach out to me on [Mastodon](https://social.lol/@jim) or [Email](mailto:hello@jimmitchell.dev) to discuss.

 After that, the hard part begins...
 Actually learning SwiftUI and hacking something into shape with what I learn.
 Do I focus on learning just the things I need to build my app, or do I focus on the fundamentals first, even though they may not be relevant to the end product?